Wales witnesses 'first taste of winter’ as yellow warning issued and schools shut

 Snowy conditions described as “the first taste of winter” have caused school closures, train cancellations and road delays in Wales after severe weather warnings were issued.

-More than 140 schools across the country are closed across the country.
+On Tuesday, more than 160 schools are closed across the country.

 In Wrexham, 50 schools were closed, whilst Powys saw 16 shut because of snowy conditions.